 7.2.
 If the client is requested to perform export control checks, he shall promptly provide to jp.ik, whenever jp.ik requires, all information regarding the specific end client, the destination and intended use of the equipment, as well as that regarding the existence of export control restrictions.7.3.
 Failure by the client to comply with the provisions of the preceding paragraph determines the obligation to indemnify jp.ik. for all costs and damages incurred including, without limitation, fins, penalties and court costs, provided that the failure was caused by the client.

 8.1.
-Unless otherwise expressly agreed, the products produced by jp.ik are guaranteed for the period provided for by law.
+Unless otherwise expressly agreed, the products produced by jp.ik are guaranteed for the period provided by law, according to the country mentioned on the invoice to which the products are being shipped.

 8.2.
 The products produced by jp.ik may receive an extended warranty under the terms established in jp.ik’s pricing supply guidance, in force on the date of the order.